Flawless Physio Logo

 Pain on Palpation of the Achilles Tendon

-Clinical examination by a medical professional involves palpating the tendon 2-6cm above the heel bone.
+Clinical examination by a medical professional involves palpating the tendon 2-6cm above its insertion to the heel bone.
 If there is pain, then the test is positive.

-A Therapist will palpate along the tendon to identify a painful lump on the tendon.
-The tester pinches the lump and asks the patient to pump their foot up and down.
-If the examiner feels the nodule moving, then this is a positive test.
+A Therapist will palpate along the tendon to identify a painful lump or swelling on the Achilles Tendon within 2-6 cm distal to the calcaneus.
+The clinicians pinches the lump/swelling and asks the patient to move their foot up and down.
+This test is positive if the examiner feels the nodule or swelling moving.

-The examiner applies the Achilles tendon pinch test to identify the most painful location of pain along the tendon.
-The patient dorsiflexes their foot and the examiner pinches the same location.
-If there is less pain, then the test is positive.
+The patient dorsiflexes their foot, and the examiner pinches the same location.
+If the pain is absent, then the test is positive.

 Picture of an achilles tendon examination